markstory/docket-app/README.md

 your setup.
 During application start, this file is loaded and merged onto the defaults in `config/app.php`.

+## Local Development

+Using `node bin/server.js` you can run a PHP webserver and webpack in watch mode.
+This is the recommended development environment for docket.

 ## Testing

 Server tests can be run via `phpunit`.
 By default only the functional and